Near-maxima of the two-dimensional Discrete Gaussian Free Field: Proof of Theorem

 where~$\bar c$ and $\nu$ are as in \eqref{E:1.3a}.
 More precisely, the joint law of $(\zeta^D,\tilde\eta^D)$ is such that, for each non-negative $f\in C_\cc(D\times\R)$ and $\tilde f\in C_\cc(D\times\R\times\R^{\Z^2})$,

 where the expectation on the right is over the law of~$Z^D$. \end{theorem}

-Thanks to Theorem~2.1 of~\cite{BL3} and to Lemma~\ref{lem:tightness}, the family of measure-valued pairs $\{(\zeta^D_N,\tilde\eta^D_N)\colon N\ge1\}$ is tight.
-We may thus extract a (joint) subsequential weak limit to be called, with some abuse of notation, $(\zeta^D,\tilde\eta^D)$ for the remainder of this subsection.
+From the family of measure-valued pairs $\{(\zeta^D_N,\tilde\eta^D_N)\colon N\ge1\}$, we may extract a (joint) subsequential weak limit (based on vague topology) to be called, with some abuse of notation, $(\zeta^D,\tilde\eta^D)$ for the remainder of this subsection.
 The marginal distributions are known from Theorem~2.1 of~\cite{BL3} and from Theorem~\ref{thm-5.5}.
 The main task is to characterize the joint law of this pair uniquely.

-One way to achieve this is to follow the proofs of \cite{BL1,BL2,BL3} while keeping track of the behavior of the near-extremal limit process throughout the manipulations.
+One way to achieve this is to follow the proofs of~\cite{BL1,BL2,BL3} while keeping track of the behavior of the near-extremal limit process throughout the manipulations.
 We will instead proceed by a direct argument that consists of two steps: We extract the spatial part of the intensity measure of~$\tilde\eta^D$ by way of a suitable limit and then equate it with the spatial part of the measure~$\zeta^D$.
 The first step is the content of: